-Milestone 2: By 2020, commence an emission intensity baseline and credit scheme to achieve the nationally agreed 26-28% emission reductions by 2030 from the electricity sector.
+Milestone 2: By 2020, commence an emission intensity baseline and credit scheme or alternative policy of similar merit to achieve the nationally agreed 26-28% emission reductions by 2030 from the electricity sector.

 The target can be achieved through a baseline and credit scheme within the electricity sector.